 Dan Clark: Can personal fall arrest systems work in residential construction?
 Some construction companies claim the systems don’t work with wood frames.
 But the debate is now settled.
 Next.

 Hello, I’m Dan Clark of The Safety Brief, tackling health and safety hazards in today’s demanding industrial and construction worksites, a service of Creative Safety Supply.
-Go to creativesafetysupply.com use coupon code BIG10.
+Go to creativesafetysupply.com and use coupon code BIG10.
 It will save you 10%.

 Why have some construction companies objected to using personal fall arrest systems?